CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/Packet-Trimming.md

 When you enable packet trimming, one service port is used.
 By default, this is the last service port on the switch.
 To change the service port, run the `nv set system forwarding packet-trim service-port <interface>` command.”

 On a switch that supports two service ports, you can configure a bond on the service ports, then use the bond for the packet trimming service port; for example: `nv set system forwarding packet-trim service-port bond1`.

+For information about the service ports on Spectrum-4 switches, refer to {{<link url="Switch-Port-Attributes/#breakout-ports" text="Switch Port Attributes">}}.
 {{%/notice%}}

 ## Global Level Packet Trimming with Default Profile